oddlama/idmail/README.md

 > [!CAUTION]
 > THIS PROJECT IS ALMOST FINISHED, BUT NOT YET READY FOR USE!
 > We are in the final testing phase.
-> Send/received counters are currently WIP, and the public endpoints are not finished.

 ## 📧 idmail

-Idmail is an email alias and account management interface for self-hosted mailservers.
+Idmail is an email alias and account management interface for self-hosted mailservers, which you can use to hide your true email address from online services.
 This is NOT an email forwarding service like [addy.io](https://addy.io/)!
 Idmail is a frontend to a sqlite database which contains a table of mailboxes and aliases to be consumed by a mailsever like [Stalwart](https://stalw.art/), [maddy](https://maddy.email/), [Postfix](https://www.postfix.org/) or others.